atillabirer/gbmbackup/README.md

 6) Import account #0 from the output to MetaMask
 7) Add private key of account #0 to hardhat.config.ts
 8) Navigate to http://localhost:3000
-9) Click on the 'Add Local Chain to Metamask' button
+9) Click on the Metamask slider at the top right
 10) Go to the GBM Deployment page and click on the 'Deploy Button'

 To end the demo at any point tap Ctrl + C while focused on your terminal window.